 It's the second Friday in May, and that means it's time for a new exhibit in the . . .

 How about you?
-What are your favorite childhood books?
+What was your favorite outside game?

 Thanks for visiting The Museum of Me.
 Watch for new exhibits . . . on the 2nd Friday of each month.